w84death/CyberCab/README.md

 ## Game
 CyberCab is a arcade-platformer simulator of a cab in the far future.

 Game is OUYA exclusive title.
 It will be it in the OUYA store when finished.
-To this time you can download .apk file from here and side-load it to the console.
+To this time you can download .apk file from [p1x.in/g/cybercab](http://p1x.in/g/cybercab) and side-load it to the console.

 ## Don't have OUYA?